bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lloyd-bartholomew.md

 * In 1831 Lloyd became Provost of Trinity College, Dublin.
 * One of Lloyd's first tasks as Provost was to improve the structure of Mathematics and of Natural Philosophy.
 * Lloyd separated these roles and made other improvements such as in the structure of the fellowship examinations.
-* The first to benefit from the restructuring of the professorships was his son Humphrey Lloyd who was appointed to fill the Erasmus Smith Chair of Natural and Experimental Philosophy.
 * Lloyd indicated that he wanted to see this rule changed for the newly restructured chairs but, seeing that there was strong opposition to this he dropped his proposal.
 * The first to benefit from Lloyd's changes to the chair of mathematics was James MacCullagh who filled this position in 1835.
 * In the thirteen years between Lloyd leaving the chair of mathematics and MacCullagh filling the chair there had been two professors, namely James Wilson, who had published First Elements of the Theory of Series and Differences (1822), and Franc Sadleir (1775-1851).